Advanced Research Assistant - Cellular Generation and Phenotyping

 - Relevant laboratory experience

-- Extensive experience working with primary tissues and/or cell lines
+- Extensive experience working with primary tissues, cell lines or parasites in a Containment Level 2 Facility

 - Good written and oral communication skills